 When collecting feedback for your UI design, it’s important to ask your reviewers the right questions to inspire great feedback and steer your designs to glory.

-Here are five questions that will help you get inspired with fresh ideas:
+Here are five questions that will help you get the most out of online proofing on graphic design:

 1. What elements would you like to add?